 Nearby Points of Interest

 The Haight: shopping district is four blocks southeast of Alamo Square and offers boutiques, retail clothing stores, smoke shops, cafes, a used music shop, and more.

 Golden Gate Park: A half-mile further is the eastern end of Golden Gate Park, which offers lawn bowling, polo, the Conservatory of Flowers, Japanese Tea Garden, and California Academy of Sciences.

-Alamo Square is featured on:
+Alamo Square and Painted Ladies is featured on:

 - Public TourUltimate San Francisco City Tour

 9:30AM, 12 Noon or 2PMHow long?Approx. 2.5 hoursWhen?DailyDo we fit?Seats 6 (Ages 5+)How much?From $75.00